 Biography

-Nazli Efe holds dual citizenship in Turkey and Cyprus, having grown up in both cultures.
-She studied Architecture at Bahcesehir University in Istanbul and at Virginia Tech University in Washington, DC.
-After five years of working in the creative industries, she earned her MFA with high honors from Pratt Institute in 2022.
-As an interdisciplinary artist, Nazli creates installations, sculptures, and performances that explore themes of Water, the unconscious mind, and memory.
+Efe studied Architecture at Bahçeşehir University in Istanbul and Virginia Tech in Washington, DC.
+After five years in the creative industries, she earned her MFA with High Honors from Pratt Institute in 2022.

 Statement